 - Represented a large academic medical center (AMC) in structuring and developing ambulatory surgical centers, urgent care centers and cyber knife and other clinical delivery joint ventures between the AMC and community-based physicians.

 - Restructured the governance of a multi-tiered, multi-board health care system to afford greater operational and management efficiencies.

 - Represented a large AMC in structuring and implementing various affiliation agreements and related clinical joint ventures and leased physician arrangements.

 - Represented a large health system and physician group in their “virtual merger” vis-à-vis the formation of a joint operating company.

-- Represented public home, health company agency in merger and acquisition and dispositions of home health agencies in multiple states.
+- Represented a public home health company agency in a merger and acquisition and dispositions of home health agencies in multiple states.

 - Conducted education for a Hospital Board of Trustees regarding the Board’s role in corporate compliance.

 - Reviewed and updated client corporate compliance plans.